Rule 1: Don’t wash cast-iron cookware like normal pots and pans.

 You’ll either be really interested in this, or you’ll be thinking what’s the point?
 Actually since you are reading this post you are likely in the ‘interested’ party category.

-There is so much heritage and history wrapped up in old-cast iron cookware, old cast-iron [amazon text=Dutch ovens&asin=B00063RWYI], skillets, kettles and those beautiful old cast-iron wood burning stoves.
+There is so much heritage and history wrapped up in old-cast iron cookware, old cast-iron Dutch ovens, skillets, kettles and those beautiful old cast-iron wood burning stoves.
 Wouldn’t it be nice if you find out a bit more about them, when were they made, what was their original purpose etc. Well now you can!
 Below is an article to the ‘Cast Iron Collector’ website that explains what all those numbers and letters on your old cast-iron cookware mean.